| .Conservatives

 sending those unable to pass onto dark

 trails where they get lost."
+She remarked that

 the conservative western values of "going